 For adoptees, the two best tests prove to be AncestryDNA and FamilyTreeDNA.
 These two DNA testing services offer different varieties of DNA results, giving you a unique perspective on your ancestry and heritage by considering distinct components of your DNA.

-How do they compared to one another, which one is right for the kind of knowledge you’re hoping to unravel, and what can you do to further the reach of your research into your adoptive status?
+How do they compare to one another?
+Which one is right for the kind of knowledge you’re hoping to unravel?
+And what can you do to further the reach of your research into your adoptive status?
 Here’s everything you need to know.

 Overview of the Best DNA Tests for Adoptees